 In a world full of hurry, we value convenient solutions that allow us to save time pretty much in every aspect because time is money – especially when it comes to managing work.
 Did you know that you can add Tasks to a Story faster than linking plenty of separate Tasks to a single Story one by one?
 Smart Checklists for Jira is the perfect alternative for Jira Tasks allowing you to quickly describe the work that needs to be done by your dev team – all in a single Story.

-All it takes is just a few clicks to install Smart Checklists from Jira.
+All it takes is just a few clicks to install Smart Checklists for Jira.
 Once that’s done, you will see the tab in the center part of the screen for both existing and any new Story that you will create.

 How to Use Smart Checklist for Jira as an Alternative to Tasks?